Join forces with Yale to prepare for a successful transition to senior leadership.

 Refunds are allowed for live online and in-person programs if requested in writing to the Yale Executive Education Registrar.
 The Yale Executive Education Cancellation Terms are as follows:

 |30 days, or more, prior to Program start date||100% Program Fee Refund Provided|

 |15-29 days prior to Program start date||50% Program Fee Refund Provided|

 |14 days, or less, prior to Program start date||No Refund Provided|

 Yale reserves the right to cancel or reschedule programs if enrollment is deemed insufficient or health and safety would otherwise be jeopardized.
 Yale School of Management is not responsible for any travel or incidental costs incurred by a registrant if a program becomes cancelled.
 If a program is canceled by Yale, a full refund of fees paid will be processed within 30 days.

 While it is our goal to deliver our programs as scheduled, we may postpone programs, deliver them online, or cancel them.
 If one of our programs has a scheduling change, we will notify those affected as soon as possible.

 “The Women's Leadership Program is one of the most inspiring programs I have ever attended.
-The instructors at Yale School of Management are brilliant and engaging.
+The instructors at the Yale School of Management are brilliant and engaging.
 Hands down one of the best executive education programs out there!” – Michelle Oldham, Managing Director, Professional Services, Aquent

 "The Women's Leadership Program has allowed me to gain strength and confidence as a leader." – Anna Carabetta, Fitness Instructor, STAR Studio